 A first generation student is defined as “an individual both of whose parents did not complete a baccalaureate degree; or in the case of any individual who regularly resided with and received support from only one parent, an individual whose only such parent did not complete a baccalaureate degree”.
 While it can be very exciting to be the first in one’s family to have the opportunity to attend college, we recognize that some first generation students may face additional challenges that some of their “non first generation” peers may not.
 In the scope of Study Abroad, some of these challenges involve international travel, the associated costs of studying abroad, and resistance from family members to your decision to study abroad.
 This page is meant to encourage all first generation students at Notre Dame to consider expanding their horizons through a study abroad experience.

 Study Abroad has compiled information regarding the selection of programs, questions to ask yourself, tips, and additional resources.
-We encourage you to contact a Study Abroad program director if you have program specific questions.
-To discuss your personal questions or concerns, reach out to NDI Study Abroad subject-matter advisors, Sam Juarez.
+We encourage you to contact a Study Abroad program director if you have program specific questions or if you would like to discuss your personal questions or concerns.

 Regardless of background, most students at Notre Dame will ask themselves sometime along their four years if they should study abroad.
 Our institution consistently ranks as one of the leaders in the nation in sending students abroad, and studying abroad has become an integral part of the Notre Dame experience.
 While you should feel no pressure to study abroad just for the sake of studying abroad, you should seriously consider the tangible benefits of studying abroad, and realize that doing so does not remove you from the Notre Dame experience -- rather, it makes it more complete and special.